 - Degree-seeking students at Vanderbilt have priority in course enrollments.

-- DUS students do not qualify for financial aid.
-All tuition and fees must be paid in full by the published payment deadlines.
+- All tuition and fees must be paid in full by the published payment deadlines.
 All new students must pay a lifetime transcript fee.
 Registrations are subject to cancellation for any student with a balance due past the deadline for each term.